-Former Virginia Tech All-American and Tech Sports Hall of Fame member Cornell Brown is in his third season on the Hokies’ coaching staff, working with the outside linebackers and helping out with the defensive ends.
+Former Virginia Tech All-American and Tech Sports Hall of Fame member Cornell Brown is in his fifth season on the Hokies’ coaching staff, working with the outside linebackers and helping out with the defensive ends.

 |2005||Cologne [NFL-E] (linebackers)|